 1000 Montage Mountain Road, Scranton

-Boasts 24 trails, ten snow tubing lanes, and two terrain parks.
+Boasts 26 trails and one terrain parks.
 Ski lessons for kids as young as 3.
-The Learn to Ski or Snowboard Program for children ages 6-18, includes two-hour lessons for kids ages 6-10 and 1.5-hour lessons for kids ages 11 and older.
+Snow tubing for those 44 inches and taller.
+The Learn to Ski or Snowboard Program for children ages 5 and older and includes 1.5-hour lessons for kids ages 12 and older.
 Located about 7 miles from the Wilkes-Barre/Scranton International Airport and 30 miles from Pocono Mountains Municipal Airport.

 Shawnee Mountain Ski Area

 Has 23 trails, two terrain parks, night skiing, and snow tubing, with tandem tubes for one parent and a child shorter than 46 inches.
 Offers a SKIbaby program for ages 3; a Mommy & Me program for 3-year-olds and one guardian; ski lessons for kids as young as 4; and snowboard lessons for kids as young as 7.

 Features 18 trails, with group ski and snowboard lessons for ages 7 and older and tubing for those at least 42 inches tall.
 Children 5 and younger receive a free lift ticket with paying adult.

 Direct service is available to these resorts from New York City, Westchester, and Connecticut via Adventure Northeast Transportation Service (917-861-1800).
 Urban Sherpa bus service also provides direct transportation from NYC to Killington (917-692-5222).

 3984 Vermont Route 11, Peru